castorini/pyserini/docs/usage-pyjnius.md

 # Pyserini: Direct Interaction via Pyjnius

-Alternatively, for parts of Anserini that have not yet been integrated into the Pyserini interface, you can interact with Anserini's Java classes directly via [pyjnius](https://github.com/kivy/pyjnius).
+For parts of Anserini that have not yet been integrated into the Pyserini interface, you can interact with Anserini's Java classes directly via [pyjnius](https://github.com/kivy/pyjnius).
 First, call Pyserini's setup helper for setting up classpath for the JVM:

 ```python